What makes you vulnerable makes you beautiful.

 That’s where bondage, BDSM, and other forms of restraint play can come in.

-Let’s say you have gotten your bondage gear for the holidays, or one of our sex toy kits for date night.
+Let’s say you have gotten your bondage gear for the holidays, or one of our kits for date night.
 You dim the lights, put on some candles, and tie up your partner.
-Maybe it is a beginner’s bondage set, soft handcuffs and a blindfold.
+Maybe it's Our First Bondage Kit, soft handcuffs and a blindfold.
 Or maybe you have a cuffs and tethers kit, that can attach easily to a bed or chair.

 They are tied up.
 They can’t really move their arms or legs, and are open to you in every way.
 They might be blindfolded—but, lying there naked, there is nothing to hide.
 There’s no way to hide.
 Every sensation, from pain to pleasure, could be felt at any moment (depending as always upon what you have agreed to).